 At the same time I was (and still am) interested in using minimal technology to allow teams to plan and execute work.
 I am a big fan of using Story Cards as a light weight mechanism for this kind of planning, and am credited with co-developing one of the earliest documented approaches for story cards - the “As an X, I want Y, so that Z”.

 As part of this interest in light weight “Storycard” technology, I developed software to rapidly create story cards electronically that crucially let you easily print them out for use in team meetings - most notably standup meetings.
 At the same time, I further developed visualisation techniques (first described in an earlier paper) for iteration and project progress that really helps teams understand how they are performing.

-I think that the balance of people and discussion shouldn’t be lost in the promise of technology.
-The follow on from Iterex, is my new venture More Than Technology, which is aimed at re-addressing this fine balance.
+Update: I continue to think that the balance of people and discussion shouldn’t be lost in the promise of technology.
+As a follow up to Iterex, my new venture More Than Technology, which is aimed at re-addressing this fine balance.